We take part in many local and national math competitions. You'll have a chance to participate in many events, including the

 Starting in September, our first contest is the Alfred R. Schmidt Freshman Mathematics Competition which has been in operation for more than ten years.
 We typically have about 5%-10% of the freshman class turn out for this contest.
 It helps us get to know our new problem solvers.

 Next, in October, we participate in the Virginia Tech Regional Mathematics Contest.
-Our usual turnout for this is about 10-15 students.
-This is our newest contest in which we have become involved and we have been participating for about eight years.
+Our usual turnout for this contest, which Rose-Hulman first participated in in 1996, is about 10-15 students.
 The contest is considered by many schools as a warm-up for the Putnam competition.
 It is not as long as the Putnam and the problems are of intermediate difficulty between our ARS Freshman Contest and the Putnam Competition.